lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

   - Repartition data to balance workloads
   - Use salting techniques to distribute keys evenly
     - Splitting up the portion for `user1` into `user1_1`, `user1_2`, etc. to spread out the data
-    - When this is done we need to tweak our joins and aggregations to account for salted keys
+    - When this is done you need to tweak our joins and aggregations to account for salted keys
-        - `groupByKey` would need to be adjusted to `groupByKey(salted_key)` and we would need to aggregate the results after
+        - `groupByKey` would need to be adjusted to `groupByKey(salted_key)` and you would need to aggregate the results after

 ### 3. Storage
 - **Definition**: Inefficient file setup or file sizes that hinder parallelization